 NOTE: If using a mantel proceed to If Using Mantel.
-If not using a mantel, follow the information on this page.
+If not using a mantel, follow these instructions.

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30" and 36" Models Only).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" Models Only).
 See Figure 5 for minimum clearances.

 Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
-Between 8" and 12" 24", 30" or 36" Models: Install fireplace hood accessory (GA6050 - see Accessories , Page 39).
+Between 8" and 12" 24" or 30" Models: Install fireplace hood accessory (GA6050 - see Accessories, Page 40).
 18" Model: Noncombustible material OK.
 Less than 8" Noncombustible material must be extended to at least 8".
 See Between 8" and 12" , above.
-If you cannot extend material, you must operate heater with flue damper open.
+If you cannot extend material, you must operate appliance with flue damper open.